yi-jiayu/xiangqiboardjs/README.md

   move.
 - Integrate xiangqiboard.js and [xiangqi.js] with a PGN database and allow people to search and playback games (see [Example 5000])
-- Build a chess server and have users play their games out using the xiangqiboard.js board.
+- Build a xiangqi server and have users play their games out using the xiangqiboard.js board.

 xiangqiboard.js is flexible enough to handle any of these situations with relative